 PowerPoint presentation about carers for use with secondary school students

-Produced for use in Personal Social and Health Education (PSHE) this powerpoint presentation can be used as a springboard for discussions about carers and the impact of being a carer.
+Produced for use in Personal Social and Health Education (PSHE) this PowerPoint presentation can be used as a springboard for discussions about carers and the impact of being a carer.
 Includes some information about young carers.
-Education staff should visit the schools facsheet for more information or download the presentation here
+Education staff should visit the schools factsheet for more information or download the presentation here